Blog

 Companies frequently try to extend payments during recessions.

-A system to collect slow-paying receivables can help maintain a constant cash flow and give you information about your client's financial situation.
+A system for collecting late payments can help keep a steady cash flow and provide insight into your client's financial situation.
 However, slow payments can strain cash flow.

 Credit is the logical conclusion of accounts receivable.
 However, the lending terms businesses can offer are probably not very flexible because they frequently reflect the industry norm.